-Cyber-security and data protection are rapidly growing concerns and hot topics for any business that feels unprepared to deal with the consequences of a hack.
-Whilst stringent measures are often adopted and put in place by companies, keeping ahead of the security game key to staying safe.
+Cyber-security and data protection are rapidly growing concerns for any business that feels unprepared to deal with the consequences of a hack.
+Whilst stringent measures are often put in place by companies, keeping ahead of the security game is key to staying safe.
 This is where two-factor authentication (2FA) comes in.

 Cast your mind back to 2016, when news broke that Yahoo! had been embroiled in two separate data security breaches in 2013 and 2014.
 The 2013 hack still ranks as the largest data breach in history.
 Crucially, the internet search engine failed to disclose the security breach for two years after hackers stole over 3 billion users accounts with personal information.
 This did not end well for Yahoo! as they were presented with a $50 million bill for damages to victims, plus a further $35 million in lawyer expenses – a costly oversight.

-This case perfectly demonstrates the close relationship between data protection and cyber-security and the fact that, if businesses fail to adopt a robust approach in respect of cyber-security, this can significantly increase the risk of committing a serious breach of data protection law.
+This case perfectly demonstrates the close relationship between data protection and cyber-security.
+If businesses fail to adopt a robust approach in respect of cyber-security, this can significantly increase the risk of committing a serious breach of data protection law.

 Playing by the rules